-4.5.2.1 The chalkboard
+4.5.2.1 The blackboard.

-The chalkboard is one of the most important teaching aids in the hands of a teacher.
-It also is a use-aid which can be a teaching and learning aid.
-A teacher must never neglect the use of the chalkboard in his/her educative teaching.
-The possibilities of the visualization of important ideas regarding the subject a teacher is unlocking for the pupils are unlimited.
-Especially a prospective teacher must make use of each possible opportunity to practice working neatly, and clearly on the chalkboard.
-To the question of what the advantages are of the use of a chalkboard during educative teaching, certainly many acceptable answers can be given.
-Here, are only a few advantages as provided by Wittich and Schull,r in their very useful "Audio-visual materials.
+The blackboard is one of the most important teaching aids in the hand of the teacher.
+It also is a use-aid that can be a teaching and learning aid.
+A teacher must never neglect the use of the blackboard in his educative teaching.
+The possibilities of the visualization of important ideas regarding the particular subject the teacher is unlocking for the pupils are unlimited.
+Especially the prospective teacher must make use of each possible opportunity to practice working neatly and clearly on the blackboard.
+To the question of what the advantages are of the use of a blackboard in the course of educative teaching, certainly a great number of acceptable answers can be given.
+Here are only a few advantages as provided by Wittich and Schuller in their very useful "Audio-visual materials.

-- (a) The chalkboard forms a very important part of the teacher-pupil planning. - (b) It is possible, by means of the chalkboard to quickly make changes, and reclassifications regarding aspects of the work. - (c) Group work in the various subjects can be planned, illustrated, and jotted down in enumerative ways with the help of using the chalkboard as a didactic-pedagogic aid.
+- (a) The blackboard forms a very important part of the teacher-pupil planning. - (b) It is possible by means of the blackboard to quickly make changes and re-classifications regarding particular aspects of the work. - (c) Group work in the various subjects can be planned, illustrated, and jotted down in enumerative ways with the help of using the blackboard as a didactic-pedagogic aid.

-A teacher can make good use of the chalkboard in school as a transition between the concrete and the abstract by making a schematization on it.
+The teacher can make good use of the blackboard in school as a transition between the concrete and the abstract by making a schematization on it.